intel-lab-lkp/linux/Documentation/admin-guide/tainted-kernels.rst

-	 * Externally-built ('out-of-tree') module was loaded  (#12) See Documentation/admin-guide/tainted-kernels.rst in the Linux kernel or https://www.kernel.org/doc/html/latest/admin-guide/tainted-kernels.html for a more details explanation of the various taint flags.
+	 * Externally-built ('out-of-tree') module was loaded  (#12) See Documentation/admin-guide/tainted-kernels.rst in the Linux kernel or https://www.kernel.org/doc/html/latest/admin-guide/tainted-kernels.html for a more detailed explanation of the various taint flags.
 	Raw taint value as int/string: 4609/'P        W  O     '

 You can try to decode the number yourself.
 That's easy if there was only one